odin-organization/cdk-migrated-app-infra/README.md

 ## Summary of the demo

-In this demo you will see how to migrate an existing MERN application to serverless using AWS Lambda
+In this demo you will see how to migrate an existing MERN application to serverless using AWS Lambda | AppRunner | EC2

-This demo is part of a video posted in FooBar Serverless channel.
-You can check the video to see the whole demo.

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
-You are responsible for any AWS costs incurred.
-No warranty is implied in this example.

 ## Requirements